-- fully comply with internationally recognised environmental, social and corporate governance standards (ESG standards) and applicable laws. - take a pro-active approach, committing to responsible business initiatives like the United Nations Sustainable Development Goals, the United Nations Global Compact and other national or international positive commitments. - have a responsible business strategy and transparent reporting, and where applicable responsible investment policy, appropriate to the size and nature of the supplier. - To ensure their workforce (including those not directly employed by the Supplier i.e. agency staff, contractors and subcontractors) are kept aware of the Code or the supplier's own policy (if this is to a higher standard) and provide them with the appropriate training and skills to maintain continuous improvement.
+- Fully comply with internationally recognised environmental, social and corporate governance standards (ESG standards) and applicable laws. - Take a pro-active approach, committing to responsible business initiatives like the United Nations Sustainable Development Goals, the United Nations Global Compact and other national or international positive commitments. - Have a responsible business strategy and transparent reporting, and where applicable responsible investment policy, appropriate to the size and nature of the supplier. - Ensure their workforce (including those not directly employed by the Supplier i.e. agency staff, contractors and subcontractors) are kept aware of the Code and the supplier's own policy (if this is to a higher standard) and provide them with the appropriate training and skills to maintain continuous improvement. - Maintain a high level of confidentiality, integrity, availability and operational resilience within all systems that are processing Lloyd's data and to ensure compliance with applicable information security legislation and regulation such as DORA and regional specific laws and standards.